 Temperature telemetry systems let you measure the temperature of just about anything, when you either can’t be there or don’t want to be... or perhaps you just want to measure the temperature of something that moves!

-For example, if something gets too hot, assuming it's something we can control, we can remotely command it to turn off or cool down.
+If something gets too hot, we can remotely command it to turn off, or cool down.

 Telemetry brings temperature information back to you,

 to wherever and whenever you want it.
 Want to measure the temperature

 of something in the next room, in the next building, across town, in